openshift/federation-dev/README-ocp4.md

    2. Select `KubeFed` from operator list.
    3. If a warning about use of Community Operators is shown click `Continue`.
    4. Click `Install`.
-   5. Select `A specific namespace on the cluster` to try namespaced mode.
-   6. Make sure `test-namespace` is selected as destination namespace.
+   5. Under `Installation Mode`, ensure `All namespaces on the cluster (default)` is selected.
-   7. Click `Subscribe`.
+   6. Click `Subscribe`.
 4. Check the Operator Subscription status.
    1. On the left panel click `Catalog -> Operator Management`.
    2. Click `Operator Subscriptions` tab.
    3. Ensure the `Status` is "Up to date" for the `kubefed-operator` subscription.
+   4. Note the namespace the operator has installed into is openshift-operators
 5. Create a KubeFed resource to instantiate the KubeFed controller.
    1. On the left panel click `Catalog -> Installed Operators`.
+   2. Select `test-namespace` from the drop down list for Project
-   2. Click `Kubefed Operator`.
+   3. Click `Kubefed Operator`.
-   3. Under `Provided APIs`, find `KubeFed`, and click `Create New`.
+   4. Under `Provided APIs`, find `KubeFed`, and click `Create New`.
-   4. Ensure the namespace is `test-namespace`, and click `Create`.
+   5. Ensure the namespace is `test-namespace` and the scope is `Namespaced` then click `Create`.

 If everything works as expected, there should be a kubefed-controller-manager Deployment with two pods running in `test-namespace`.